wasabeef/flutter_use/docs/useUpdate.md

 # `useUpdate`

-Flutter utility hook that returns a function that forces component to re-render when called.
+Flutter utility hook that returns a function that forces component to re-build when called.

 ## Usage